AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </tr>
 <tr>
 <td>Tez bug fixes</td>
 <td>Fixes for Apache TEZ 2214 and TEZ 1923 are included in this release of HDI 3.2.
-These are specifically needed for certain Hive queries on Tez which require to shuffle a significant amount of data.
+These are needed for certain Hive queries on Tez which require to shuffle a significant amount of data.
 </td>
 <td>HDP</td>
 <td>Hadoop</td>